Ferromagnetic to antiferromagnetic transition of one-dimensional spinor Bose gases with spin-orbit coupling: Model and solution

 Correspondingly, the wave function now should satisfy

-The model of two-component bosons described by Eq.(\ref{HamF}) is analytically solvable by Bethe ansatz (BA) under periodic boundary conditions \cite{Y. Q. Li}.
+The model of two-component bosons described by Eq.(\ref{HamF}) is analytically solvable by BA under periodic boundary condition \cite{Y. Q. Li}.
 The eigenstates can be characterized by the total spin $S$ of the system which varies from $0$ to $N/2$.
 The ground state of interacting two-component bosons corresponds to the ferromagnetic state with $S=N/2$.
-Now the problem of solving one-dimensional interacting two-component bosonic gases with SO coupling reduces to solve the integrable model of (\ref{HamF}) under the twist boundary condition of (\ref{HIntA}), for which we can still obtain exact solutions by the same method as originally developed in \cite{B. S. Shastry}.
-The system is solvable by the same Bethe-type wavefunction given by
+Now the problem of solving one-dimensional interacting two-component bosonic gases with SO coupling is simplified as solving the integrable model of (\ref{HamF}) under the twisted boundary condition of (\ref{HIntA}), for which we can still obtain exact solutions by the same method as originally developed in \cite{B. S. Shastry}.
+The system is solvable by the same Bethe-type wavefunction as below